White-backed mousebird: Description

+Ecology

 The white-backed mousebird is a frugivore which subsists on fruits, berries, leaves, seeds and nectar.
 It also will feed on the buds of some plants, sometimes to the extent of stripping the branches of ornamentals such as fiddlewoods.
 Its feeding habits make it very unpopular with fruit farmers and domestic gardeners, which might be why it is very shy as a rule.
 When it spots a human it either sits quietly in a tree or takes off immediately.
 Sometimes it will settle on lawns when the grass is flowering and feed on the grass stigmata and stamens.
 In the wild its fruit-eating habits are an important factor in disseminating seeds of indigenous berry-producing plants such as Halleria lucida.
 However, it also spreads the seeds of invasive aliens such as Cotoneaster.

 In handling mousebirds the tail should be avoided, as the long rectrices come out so easily as to suggest that it is a sacrificial defence mechanism.

 This is a markedly social bird, with small groups of presumably related birds feeding together and engaging in mutual preening.
 It roosts in groups at night.
 Its perching habits are amusingly parrot-like; it often almost hangs from its legs rather than squatting on them like most birds, and commonly with each leg gripping a different upright branch.

 These sedentary birds may breed at any time of the year when conditions are favourable.
 The nest is a large cup well hidden in a thicket.
 Nestlings are fed by both parents and also by helpers, usually young birds from previous clutches.